huandu/facebook/README.md

 [![Build Status](https://travis-ci.org/huandu/facebook.png?branch=master)](https://travis-ci.org/huandu/facebook)

-This is a Go package fully supports Facebook Graph API with file upload, batch request, FQL and multi-FQL.
+This is a Go package fully supports Facebook Graph API with file upload, batch request, marketing API.
 It can be used in Google App Engine.

 API documents can be found on [godoc](http://godoc.org/github.com/huandu/facebook).